PathumLD/Steping-to-ML/README.md

 6. **6-Pandas**: Data manipulation and analysis with Pandas — Series, DataFrames, and data preprocessing.
 7. **8-MachineLearning/1 - LinearRegression**: Introduction to machine learning with a focus on linear regression models.

+### Note:
-*Note: Modules are numbered to reflect the learning progression.*
+1. Modules are numbered to reflect the learning progression.
+2. Will add the future learning things.

 ---